Pond Meadow Therapists and Nurses

 We are part of the school team and work in close liaison and collaboration with school staff, other therapies, the nursing team and home.
 Intervention may be direct (assessment and therapy) and/or indirect (supporting school staff, setting of goals, training parents).

-There is a visiting Specialist who works with pupils who may have feeding or swallowing difficulties.
+The clinical lead oversees the team's work with pupils who may have feeding or swallowing difficulties.
 This includes assessment of oral feeding and strategies to increase the safety of oral feeding, with the overall aim of making mealtimes as safe and as pleasurable as possible.

 Occupational Therapy Team

-- Self-care and independent living skills
+- Self-care and independent living skills (e.g. dressing, toileting, mealtimes)

 - Gross motor and movement ability